tommyinb/tommy-vscode-extension/README.md

 ## 6. Update the Extensions JSON

-In case your VS code unfortunately does not install the extension automatically.
+In case your VS code still does not install the extension automatically.

 You can manually add the follow to `(user)\.vscode\extensions\extensions.json`